DavidPhillipOster/LevelsOfPressure/ReadMe.md

 ## Levels of Pressure

-11/11/2016 - If run on a 3D Touch device, shows the also shows the 3D touch value as a colored pie graph.
+11/11/2016 - version 1.1 If run on a 3D Touch device, shows the also shows the 3D touch value as a colored pie chart.

 10/24/2015 - asset catalogs.
 Icon.

 10/03/2015 - Demonstrates that Pre-6s hardware can detect the difference between a light touch and a heavy one. iOS 8 and up.